Widdrington Village: History

 The area was the seat of the Widdrington family.
 In 1642, William Widdrington raised forces in support of Charles I, who elevated him to the new title of Baron Widdrington.
 After the defeat of the Royalist forces in the North, he fled and his estates were confiscated by Parliament.
 He returned in support of Charles II, but was slain at the Battle of Wigan Lane.
 William Widdrington, 4th Baron Widdrington, was convicted of high treason for his part in the Jacobite rising of 1715, his title forfeited, and his estates broken up and sold.

+On 19 December 2003 the parish was renamed from "Widdrington" to "Widdrington Village".

+Widdrington Castle

-The medieval tower house, Widdrington Castle, fell into ruin after a fire 1777, finally being demolished in 1862.
+The medieval tower house, Widdrington Castle, was described by John Leland, sited south of a brook about "half a mile" from the sea, with a view of Coquet Island.
+The site, within the present village, is 1.5 miles from the sea.
+Gerard Widdrington obtained a licence to crenellate, to build a castle, in 1341.
+It fell into ruin after a fire 1777, and was demolished by Sir George Warren, finally being demolished in 1862.
 James VI and I stayed at the castle on 8 April 1603 as a guest of Sir Robert Carey and his wife Elizabeth Trevanion.

-On 19 December 2003 the parish was renamed from "Widdrington" to "Widdrington Village".

 Landmarks

 The Grade I listed parish church dates to the 12th century.
-There are ruins of a medieval castle, Widdrington Castle, a Scheduled Ancient Monument.
+There are ruins of a medieval castle, Widdrington Castle, a scheduled monument.